adamrossbenton/tricksproject/readme.md

 COMING SOON:

-More powerful randomization, each card should be from a randomly-generated page as opposed to all 15 cards from the same page (initially generated at random)

 Hover over each card to get details (mana cost, abilities, power/toughness, etc.)

 Add newly acquired cards to your library to save them for later--maybe show them off to your friends!